The Price of Progress: Price Performance and the Future of AI: Details on Dataset Selection, and Preprocessing

 \section{Details on Dataset Selection, and Preprocessing}

 Some models have input and output costs of 0 dollars on Artificial Analysis.
 We do not include these models in our dataset.
 We believe these are generally company promotional offers.
+Interestingly, in our dataset, we sometimes observe price increases for some models.
+This is generally due to cheap platforms no longer supporting legacy models.
+Since we believe that these kinds of price increases are not representative of price-performance decreases, we do not include them in our analysis.
 The Internet Archive has only limited data on some models.
 We collect all information accessible (many Internet Archive pages failed to load).
 However, if data is logged 6 months apart this could lead to irregular progress estimates.

 Epoch benchmarks also include cached tokens.
 We do not include these for our GPQA-Diamond benchmark cost estimates as the number of cached tokens is generally 20x smaller (as well as around 10x cheaper) than either input or output tokens, and artificial analysis does not have cache token prices.
 However, for SWE-bench Verified, cached tokens constitute a significant portion of the cost.
 Therefore, we use proprietary vendors' current cache tokens prices.
 Vendors generally have a variety of cache token prices for Anthropic models---we use 5m cache write prices.
 For Deepseek models, we use cache token prices from the official API.
 Additionally, we do not have historical data on cache token prices.
 However, proprietary models generally do not change either input or output tokens for a given model over time.
 For instance, we find only one instance of this in our dataset.
 This is also mentioned by \citet{fradkin2025demand}.
 Sometimes, Epoch benchmark reports were underspecified, i.e., did not mention which version of a model was used in these cases---we did not include this data.
 In general, we did not include data in our analysis where we could not match the Epoch model benchmark card with the model name on Artificial Analysis.